sagemath/trac_to_gh/Issue 263.md

 # Issue 263: CyclomicField elements do not pickle

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/263

 Original creator: jbmohler